mvousden/psap/doc/source/implementation.rst

  - Nodes for both the application and hardware graph are stored on the heap in shared pointers held in the problem structure.
-These pointers are stored in arrays, exploiting the fact that the problem size is known at compile time, supporting random access and indexing.
+These pointers are stored in vectors.
+Note that they could be stored in arrays, exploiting the fact that the problem size is known at compile time, but I struggled getting it to work without making the problem definition file more obtuse than it already is.
+Both vectors and arrays support efficient random access and indexing.

- - The weight cache, computed by the Floyd-Warshall algorithm, is stored as an array of arrays, again exploiting the fact that the problem size is known at compile time, while also providing fast lookup given the indices.
+ - The weight cache, computed by the Floyd-Warshall algorithm, is stored as an vector of vectors for the same reasons as the above.

  - Each hardware node is aware of its index from the perspective of the problem, which makes looking up entries in the edge cache more efficient in